goblimey/portablesyscall/README.md

 An example of this package in use is my go-stripe-payments website.
-Running an HTTPS server requires a certificate, which is impractical for a local Windows PC.
+Running an HTTPS server requires a certificate, which is impractical for the Windows PC on my desk.
 For example, the certificate should only be readable by the admin user so the software needs to run under that user to read them.
-Running a web server under the admin user is not a great idea, so the server should read the cerificate when it starts up and then switch to a less privileged state.
+Running a web server under the admin user is not a great idea, so the server should read the cerificate when it starts up and then switch to  running as a less privileged user.
-Doing this in Go requires the use of features that only exist on UNIX and Linux systems.

-(Having said that,
-HTTPS servers that run under Windows exist, so it's clearly possible to build one.
-It's just that I don't need to find out how to to do it, something for which I'm very grateful.)
+I'm happy to do all this on my Linux target system, rather less willing to make it all work under Windows, when I can do most of my system testing using HTTP.

-Crucially, my software still compiles under Windows.
+Using this package, my software still compiles under Windows.
-I just need to avoid using some of the features when I run it there.
+I just need to avoid using some of the features when I run it in that environment.

-An HTTP server doesn't need any infrastructure so I can do a lot of system testing under Windows before I deploy it on my Linux target.
+My solution only implements functions that I need for my own work, initially Getuid and Setuid.

-I describe this solution as only potentially an operating system independent solution because (a) I don't plan to implement it on all systems, just the ones I use (initially Windows and Linux) and (b) I only plan to implement calls that I need for my own work.
+I don't plan to implement it on all systems, just the ones I use (initially Windows and Linux).
 If you want something more,
 feel free to fork the project or use it as a guide to write your own.
 Please don't create issues asking me to add functions.
 The answer will be no, please create your own project.